JS0Nai/repo-rt/README.md

 ### Option 2: Direct Execution

 Alternatively, you can run the primary script `main_orchestrator.py` located inside the `src_mapper/` directory directly.
-Ensure your virtual environment is active and you are in the `repo-mapper` directory.
+Ensure your virtual environment is active and you are in the `repo-rt` directory.

 **Command Structure:**